amida-tech/recruitment-registry/api/docs/api.md

 	.post('http://localhost:9005/api/v1.0/questions')
 	.set('Authorization', 'Bearer ' + jwt)
 	.send(choiceQx)
-	.end(function (err, res) {
+	.then(res => {
 		console.log(res.status);  // 201
 		console.log(res.body.id); // Expected to be internal id of question choiceQxId = res.body.id;
 	});
 ```

-If successful this post will return HTTP status 201 (Created) and the question `id` will be in the body.
-If post fails the HTTP status will be one of 40x codes or 500 depending on the error type - 400 (Bad Request), 401 (Unauthorized), 403 (Forbidden), 500 (Internal Server Error).
-In the rest of document `choicesQxId`, `textQxId` or `boolQxId` are used in snippets as well.
-They can be created just like `choiceQxId` above.
+The server responds with the question `id` in the response body.
+In the rest of this other questions specified in this section is also assumed to be posted similarly.

 ##### Surveys
 <a name="admin-surveys"/>